 Can my employer pay for my sessions?

 If your employer wishes to pay for your sessions, they can contact me to arrange this.
-I will require confirmation from the HR department, including payment details prior to your first appointment.
+I will require confirmation from the HR department, and will need payment to be made prior to your first appointment.

 What happens if I miss a session?